 HTTP API

-The Altertable Product Analytics API provides direct HTTP access to track events, identify users, and alias identifiers.
+The Product Analytics API provides direct HTTP access to track events and identify users.
 For most use cases, we recommend using the JavaScript or React SDKs, which provide a simpler interface and handle session management automatically.

 Successful responses return the same JSON shape: ok, task_id, and error_code.